megsposterofficial/Clock-Executor/README.md

-##### ClockWork Executor, is a Roblox Exploit Executor that allows for players to execute scripts an use them in game.
+##### ClockWork Executor, is a Roblox Executor that allows for players to execute scripts an use them in game.